RcppCore/rcpp-gallery/_posts/2013-07-13-dmvnorm_arma.md

 // [[Rcpp::plugins(openmp)]]
 {% endhighlight %}

+When used in a package, the standard `src/Makevars` supplied by the package ensures the variable `$(SHLIB_OPENMP_CXXFLAGS)` is used.
+It relies on the R configuration to automatically add OpenMP support where available.

 We also need to set the number of cores to be used before running the compiled functions.
 One way is to use `detectCores()` from the `parallel` package.